OWASP/www-chapter-guwahati/index.md

 {% include chapter_events.html group=page.meetup-group %}

-OWASP Guwahati is organising the "Deep Dive Into IOT Security" webinar on 18th July, 2021 at 7:30 PM.
-By Mr. Veerababu Penugonda also known as Mr-IoT .Take Part in this webinar and expand your knowledge in CyberSecurity and threats that are out there waiting for us.
+OWASP Guwahati is organising the "Introduction to Digital Forensic" webinar on 25th July, 2021 at 8:00 PM.
+By Mr. Harshita C jadav CEO at keycybr  .Take Part in this webinar and expand your knowledge in CyberSecurity and threats that are out there waiting for us.

 REGISTER FOR THE EVENT
 ## Previous Meetings

 OWASP Guwahati is organising the "Deep Dive Into IOT Security" webinar on 18th July, 2021 at 7:30 PM.
-By Mr. Veerababu Penugonda also known as Mr-IoT .Take Part in this webinar and expand your knowledge in CyberSecurity and threats that are out there waiting for us.
+By Mr. Veerababu Penugonda also known as Mr-IoT .

 Ended